sanderjo/sabnzbd-riscv64/README.md

 * unrar: remove "-march=native" so that it compiles
 * sabnzbd: use python modules cryptography and cffi from alpine (not from pip, as that needs rust and a lot of compiling)

+# Prepare

+Running on your RISCV64: Bianbu, with docker (docker.io) installed

 # build

 On your RISCV64 board, execute this: